How to Drain a Small Amount of Engine Oil

 What If I Put a Little Too Much Oil in My Engine?

 If you put too much oil in your engine, it can cause serious damage.
-The oil can get into the combustion chamber and cause the engine to “hydrolock”.
+The oil can enter the combustion chamber and cause the engine to “hydrolock.”
 This means that the pistons can’t move up and down, and the engine will seize up.

 If this happens, you’ll need to get a new engine.
 So, how much is too much oil?
 It depends on your car.

 Check your owner’s manual to be sure.
-But generally, if you add more than a quart of oil, you’re at risk for hydrolocking your engine.
+However, generally, adding more than a quart of oil increases the risk of hydrolocking your engine.
 So be careful!

 If your car is due for an oil change or you think the oil level may be low, you can check it yourself using the dipstick.
 Here’s how: 1.
 Park your car on a level surface and wait a few minutes for the oil to settle if you’ve just driven it.